ofnote/tsalib/README.md

     * Assertions and annotations remain the same even if the actual dimension sizes change.
     * Faster *debugging*: if you annotate-as-you-go, the tensor variable shapes are explicit in code, readily available for a quick inspection.
 No more adhoc shape `print`ing when investigating obscure shape errors.
     * Do shape transformations using *shorthand* notation and avoid unwanted shape surgeries.
-    * Use TSAs to improve code clarity everywhere, even in your machine learning data pipelines.
+    * Use named shapes to improve code clarity everywhere, even in your machine learning data pipelines.
     * They serve as useful documentation to help others understand or extend your module.
 </details>